Kwame Dawes: Career

-In 2012, the African Poetry Book Fund arose, with Dawes as the founding editor.
+In 2012, the African Poetry Book Fund was established, with Dawes as the founding editor.
 He and five other internationally regarded poets serve on the reading board to annually publish the winning manuscript of the Sillerman First Book Prize for African Poets, a new and selected/collected volume by a major living African poet, the New-Generation African Poets Chapbook Boxset (comprising collected chapbooks of emerging writers, with special emphasis on those who have not yet published a full-length collection), and contemporary works of new poetry by select African poets (solicited and unsolicited manuscripts).
+The Fund also administers the Glenna Luschei Prize for African Poetry, the only pan-African prize for a collection of poetry.

+In 2016, the event Respect Due: Symposium on the Work of Kwame Dawes featured participants including Rachel Eliza Griffiths, Honorée Fanonne Jeffers, Shara McCallum, Vladimir Lucien, Ishion Hutchinson, Linton Kwesi Johnson, John Robert Lee, and Lorna Goodison.
+Goodison in her contribution described him by saying: "...he is the embodiment of the African Jamaican, born as he was of Ghanaian and Jamaican parents, and he moves with ease and authority between multiple worlds.
+Everything about Kwame’s art is multi-dimensional."

 In 2018, Dawes was elected a Chancellor of the Academy of American Poets.
+In the same year, he was made an honorary Fellow of the Royal Society of Literature for significant contribution to the advancement of literature.

-In 2019 he was one of the eight recipients of the Windham-Campbell Prize, alongside Ishion Hutchinson (Jamaica), Danielle McLaughlin (Ireland), David Chariandy (Canada), Raghu Karnad (India), Rebecca Solnit (US), Young Jean Lee (US) and Patricia Cornelius (Australia).
+In 2019, he was one of the eight recipients of the Windham-Campbell Prize, alongside Ishion Hutchinson (Jamaica), Danielle McLaughlin (Ireland), David Chariandy (Canada), Raghu Karnad (India), Rebecca Solnit (US), Young Jean Lee (US) and Patricia Cornelius (Australia).

-In 2021 Dawes succeeded Ted Kooser as host of the news column American Life in Poetry.
+In 2021, Dawes succeeded Ted Kooser as host of the news column American Life in Poetry.

+In 2022, he was named "literary Person of the Year" by African literary blog Brittle Paper, an honour that "recognizes an individual who has done outstanding work in advancing the African literary industry and culture in the given year".

+In April 2024, Dawes was named as poet laureate of Jamaica, with a three-year tenure.

+Also in 2024, Dawes joined the faculty of Brown University, becoming Professor of Literary Arts.